Ceyana Canoe Club

 This intro' canoeing program will teach appropriate entries, exits, paddle strokes, basic maneuvers, carries, rescues, and review equipment selection and where to go paddling.
 All equipment will/can be supplied.
 Participants do need to bring a towel and change of clothes , swims do happen occasionally!
 Rain gear should be brought... only thunder storms chase us off the water.
 For canoeing a pair of knee pads are helpful, and paddlers are welcome to bring along their own paddle and life jacket.
 You may register with a partner, or as an individual.

-This program will run on: August 8th, 10th, 15th 17th 2023
+This program will run on: Jul 16th,18th,23rd and 25th

 Past events